Furlough for 30 Days or Less (Non-Disciplinary Action)

 An administrative (planned event) furlough is typically a planned event by management due to lack of work, budget matters (e.g., sequestration), etc. Because this is a planned event and there is time to execute the furlough in accordance with all procedural requirements in Title 5 U.S.C and 5 CFR, employees shall be given the following:

-- At least 30 days advance written notice;
+- At least 30 days advance written notice

-- A reasonable time, but not less than 7 days, to answer orally and/or in writing or both and to furnish affidavits and other documentary evidence in support of the answer;
+- A reasonable amount of time, but not less than 7 days, to review the material relied on to support the proposed action, to answer orally and in writing or both, and to furnish affidavits and other documentary evidence in support of the answer